VyacheslavVanin/cstructinfo/README.md

-#cstructinfo
+# cstructinfo
 Tool used to collect structs and functions info from c/c++ sources to JSON.

-##usage
+## Usage
 Use tool like this:
 ```
 cstructinfo example.c -I/your/include/path \
                   -D_AND_OTHER_COMPILER_OPTIONS_ > output.json
 ```

 Do not separate compiler options.
 For example
 ```
 cstructinfo example.c -I /your/include/path \
                   -D _AND_OTHER_COMPILER_OPTIONS_ > output.json